adventuremomblog

 I couldn’t watch very long because I prefer to not see or know where my food comes from so intimately.

-ALL of the pig is used by Acadiana’s best chefs and different groups who each prepare a Cajun dish from the butchered meat.
+All of the pig is used by Acadiana’s best chefs and different groups who each prepare a Cajun dish from the butchered meat.

 Of course, you’ll see many Cajun Country chefs prepping the ingredients for the “Cajun Trinity” a combination of onions, celery, and bell pepper.

-I tried FRESH cracklin (fried pork fat with skin) and it was delicious!
 Again, I tried to disconnect where it came from but I did appreciate that one pig was the source for a LOT of people for the community meal that day.

 There isn’t an admission fee for the Lundi Gras Boucheerie event.
 You can purchase drinks at the bar along with tickets for the sample dishes.